timorunge/ansible-sssd/README.md

   --without-PACKAGE       do not use PACKAGE (same as --with-PACKAGE=no) --with-pic[=PKGS]       try to use only PIC/non-PIC objects [default=use
                           both]
-  --with-aix-soname=aix|svr4|both
-                          shared library versioning (aka "SONAME") variant to provide on AIX, [default=aix].
-  --with-gnu-ld           assume the C compiler uses GNU ld [default=no] --with-sysroot[=DIR]    Search for dependent libraries within DIR (or the
+  --with-gnu-ld           assume the C compiler uses GNU ld [default=no] --with-sysroot=DIR Search for dependent libraries within DIR
-                          compiler's sysroot if not specified).
+                        (or the compiler's sysroot if not specified).
   --with-gnu-ld           assume the C compiler uses GNU ld default=no --with-libiconv-prefix[=DIR]  search for libiconv in DIR/include and DIR/lib --without-libiconv-prefix     don't search for libiconv in includedir and libdir